 our bodies hold the truth. the land holds our bodies. we hold each other.

 My work is in service to the oldest of questions - how to live.
 I see myself as a listener and tender of stories, bodies, dreams and what hurts.
-Working with individuals in therapy (outdoors and online), mentoring and through a selection of movement classes, writing workshops, retreats and other facilitated groups, I help clients think, feel and move differently as a way of finding new insight, developing new awareness of themselves and the world around them, and fostering a fascination and creative curiosity in the ‘long process’ of their lives.
+Working with individuals one-to-one, through a selection of movement classes, writing workshops, retreats and other facilitated groups, I help clients think, feel and move differently as a way of finding new insight, developing new awareness of themselves and the world around them, and fostering a fascination and creative curiosity in the ‘long process’ of their lives.
 I believe in the wisdom of rock - deep resonance, slow magic - and I’m excited about making the most of our brief and mysterious animal lives upon them.

 I believe that we all have an ‘ecological self’ that longs to be better connected to the natural world than many of us feel day-to-day, and through a variety of ways I help clients and class participants find this authentic, wilder, self: our inner animal.
 I prioritise work that is relational, curious and body-oriented; work that brings us back to our embodied experience of the world, and the interconnectedness of our relationships across the species divide.
 I believe we heal together in relationship.
 It all begins with listening.